Separatism

 Separatism is the advocacy of cultural, ethnic, tribal, religious, racial, regional, governmental, or gender separation from the larger group.
 As with secession, separatism conventionally refers to full political separation.
 Groups simply seeking greater autonomy are usually not considered separatists.
 Some discourse settings equate separatism with religious segregation, racial segregation, or sex segregation, while other discourse settings take the broader view that separation by choice may serve useful purposes and is not the same as government-enforced segregation.
-There is some academic debate about this definition, and in particular how it relates to secessionism, as has been discussed online.
+There is some academic debate about this definition, and in particular how it relates to secessionism.

 Separatist groups practice a form of identity politics, or political activity and theorizing founded in the shared experiences of the group's members.
 Such groups believe attempts at integration with dominant groups compromise their identity and ability to pursue greater self-determination.
 However, economic and political factors usually are critical in creating strong separatist movements as opposed to less ambitious identity movements.